kobebraint/learngit/readme.txt

-Git is a version control system.
+Git is a very good version control system.
 Git is free software.
+kobe: this is too bad